 Fat-soluble vitamins enter the bloodstream through lymph channels found in the wall of the intestines.
 Many fat-soluble vitamins are then carried throughout the body by proteins.

 To be more specific, fat-soluble vitamins follow this sequence and pathway as they move throughout the body:

 Vitamins that are fat-soluble can get stored in the liver and fat tissue for later use.
 They release over time and as such can last weeks or even months before stores are depleted.
 Your body will store them until you need the nutrient, at which time the vitamin will be released gradually depending on your body’s individual needs.

 Vitamins that are fat-soluble are available in a wide range of foods, depending on the vitamin itself.
 In general, this category of vitamin can be found in many animal foods including butter, fish, liver, egg yolks, certain breakfast cereals, vegetable oils, nuts, whole grains, seeds, and dark leafy green vegetables.
 While you can get the recommended doses through diet alone, you would need to eat a very-well balanced diet.
 If you aren’t able to do so, you can always use dietary supplements to complement what you are consuming through diet.

 Likewise, it is challenging to be deficient in Vitamin K so dietary vitamin K testing is not common.
 That is because it is found in nearly all green vegetables and is created by bacteria in the intestines.
 If you were to suffer from a vitamin K deficiency, it might manifest itself as bleeding easily, bruising, or tar-like stools.
-Because our bodies create Vitamin K themselves, it is far more difficult to have a deficiency.
+Because our bodies can create Vitamin K themselves, it is far more difficult to have a deficiency.
 The main marker used to determine a potential vitamin K deficiency is prothrombin time.